bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 Go to the server info page, which is by default http://localhost:8080/ivy.
 You should see now your new processes available.
-If you think there is missing something you better check the deployment logs, which can be found in the same directory where you have dropped the deployment file.
+If you think there is missing something you better check the deployment logs.

+The engine cockpit provides direct feedback on the user interface, the REST API by the HTTP response and the deployment directory creates new files in the same directory where you have dropped the deployment file:

 +------------------+------------------------------------------------------------------------+
 | File suffix      | Description                                                            |